-WHOIS protection is vital in today's world, since it allows the owner of the domain name to hide his personal information from the public eye.
+WHOIS privacy protection is vital in today's world, since it allows the owner of the domain name to hide his personal information from the public eye.
 This way, he is protected against spam or phishing attacks.
-WHOIS protection is available for the following TLDs: .com, .net, .org, .info, .biz, .me, .tv, .asia, .cc.
-For all of these TLDs, WHOIS protection, also referred to as ID protection, can be ordered directly from our web hosting order page upon a domain name registration or transfer.
+WHOIS privacy protection is available for the following TLDs: .com, .net, .org, .info, .biz, .me, .tv, .asia, .cc.
+For all of these TLDs, WHOIS privacy protection, also referred to as WHOIS privacy protection, can be ordered directly from our web hosting order page upon a domain name registration or transfer.
 The protection is activated as soon as the domain name is registered or transferred, hiding your personal information right from the start.

 WHOIS management with NTC Hosting

 We, at NTC Hosting, have worked hard on our domain hosting platform in order to present our clients with a very potent domain management solution.
 With our advanced Domain Manager you can easily modify your WHOIS information or your domain's name servers.
 You also have control over the DNS settings of the domain, including the CNAME, A and MX records.